ludmanp/ZendLess/README.md

 + **outPath** - path where to save compiled `.css` files.
 + **css_ini** - path to file for saving lessphp cached information.

-	**Note!** if this parameter is emty or not defined less compilator will work and cached info will try to save into `less->path` folder for each `.less` file separatle with `.cache` extension.
+	**Note!** if this parameter is empty or not defined less compilator will work and cached info will try to save into `less->path` folder for each `.less` file separatle with `.cache` extension.

 ## Main features